DSOlab/StrainTool/README.md

 **v1.0-rc2.0** The calculation of second invariant was corrected due to a mistake in the previous version (v1.0-rc1.0))

 ## Known Issues
+* Calculating strains at the North or South Pole using UTM (Universal Transverse Mercator) is problematic because UTM zones converge at the poles, making it impractical for coordinate transformations from ellipsoid to projected coordinates in those regions.
+Working on that bug!!

 ## Contributing